portfoliooptimizationbook/portfoliooptimizationbook.github.io/index.md

 ---
 title: "Portfolio Optimization Book - Companion Webpage"
+output:
+  html_document:
+    self_contained: no
 ---

 This is the [companion webpage](https://portfoliooptimizationbook.com) for the [Portfolio Optimization Book]().
 It contains slides, code examples (R and Python), exercises, and data.

-For contributing to the companion webpage, check the [developer webpage](https://github.com/portfoliooptimizationbook).
+For contributing to the companion webpage, check the [developer GitHub webpage](https://github.com/portfoliooptimizationbook).